Small World Social: 2016

 In April 2016 Small World Social was awarded the Hermes Creative Award (Gold) - Mobile Information Experience for the LEXUS NOW: THE FUTURE OF THE AUTOMOTIVE EXPERIENCE app.
 That was followed by being awarded the winner for Mobile Sites - Guides/Ratings/Reviews in the 22ND Annual Communicator Awards.

-In November 2016, Small World won a Gold MarCom Award in the Mobile Website Information category for Lexus Now, earning two awards within the W3 creative awards, one Silver Award (third tier award) in the General Website-Automotive category and one Gold (second tier award, one of hundreds given out) in the Mobile Apps/Sites-Innovative/Experimental category, and receiving an American Graphic Design Award from GDUSA.
+In November 2016, Small World won a Gold MarCom Award in the Mobile Website Information category for Lexus Now, earning two awards within the W3 creative awards, one Silver Award (third tier award) in the General Website-Automotive category and one Gold (second tier award, one of hundreds given out) in the Mobile Apps/Sites-Innovative/Experimental category.

 Impact

-Small World Social’s Australian programs have affected the behavior change of an estimated 4 million people in Australia The company now works across the world with a focus on adopting the latest technology so that enterprises can achieve their business objectives.
+Small World Social's Australian programs have affected the behavior change of an estimated 4 million people in Australia The company now works across the world with a focus on adopting the latest technology so that enterprises can achieve their business objectives.
 The company employs many wearable and mobile computing devices to achieve this end.

 Diversity

 The company consists of over 50 employees of 25 different nationalities and a diverse range of disciplines and backgrounds represented.
 This includes content researchers, designers, videographers, computer scientists, engineers and business analysts.
 The company's innovation approach follows a design thinking methodology.
 It approaches innovation challenges by structuring teams into small cross-disciplinary groups of 6 to 8 people that work together on projects, akin to the skunk works teams used by Lockheed Martin during the 1950s.
-This diversity in thinking and approach has been a key to its rapid growth and success as a startup company.